nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks due today
-2. Dueue shows a list of persons
+2. Dueue shows a list of persons<br>
 Use case ends.

 **Extensions**

 2a.
 There is not task due today

 > 2a1.
-Dueue shows message "You are done for today!"
+Dueue shows message "You are done for today!"<br>
   Use case ends

 #### Use case: View tasks by list